 World number two triumphs in double trap final

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Shooting Times salutes British shooting?s new superstar!

 Peter Wilson, the 25-year-old farmer?s son from Dorset, broke down in tears after winning Olympic gold in the men?s double trap this afternoon.